Inspire the future.

-Kim hails from the great corn state of Iowa.
+Kim (she/her) hails from the great corn state of Iowa.
 She studied Elementary Education but fell in love with teaching outdoors, not in the classroom.
 Kim worked for two years as a Naturalist in Minnesota where she perfected her Minnesotan accent.
 She’s also taught environmental education in the Adirondack State Park of New York and in the mountains of Utah.
 She loves her McDowell home and the wonderful community here.
 Kim has served as Program Coordinator/Assistant Director at MEC for the past four years.
-She is currently working towards a Masters in Environmental Education.
-In her free time, you'll find her outside somewhere hiking, rock climbing, slacklining, wandering through wildflowers, or rollerskating.
+She just completed her Masters in Environmental Education!
+In her free time, you'll find her outside somewhere hiking, rock climbing, roller skating, wandering through wildflowers, or camping.

 BRITTANY ROHR, OPERATIONS MANAGER